-Permittees must retain copies of these documents for a period of at least three (3) years from the date that the permittee's coverage under the 2019 MSGP expires or is terminated.
+Permittees must retain copies of these documents for a period of at least three (3) years from the date that the permittee's coverage under the 2024 MSGP expires or is terminated.
 The recordkeeping requirements in Appendix B, Subsection B.12 include a more general statement of the AZPDES standard condition for records retention, but does not impose additional requirements on the permittee above what is required in Part 7.5.

-X.G.
-Submitting Reports to ADEQ (Part 7.6)
+X.E.
+Submitting Reports to ADEQ (Part 7.5)

 All required documentation, including reports, must be submitted to ADEQ electronically using myDEQ, if available.
-If a myDEQ reporting component is not available, documents must be mailed to the following address:
+Notices of Intent (NOI), Notices of Termination (NOT), No Exposure Certifications (NEC) and Discharge Monitoring Report (e-DMR) must be submitted through myDEQ.
+Corrective Action Reports, Control Measure Assessment Reports, and documentation of AIM exceptions shall be submitted electronically to stormwatercompliance@azdeq.gov.
+If electronic reporting is not available, documents must be mailed to the following address: